Math 140A - Notes

 α

-An alternative approach to R using sequences of rational numbers will be given later in the course.
+An alternative approach to R using sequences of rational numbers will be given later.

 , β